fduran/sadservers/README.md

 ### Security

-Security starts with _thread modeling_, which is a fancy way of saying "think what can go terribly wrong and what's most likely to go wrong".
+Security starts with _threat modeling_, which is a fancy way of saying "think what can go terribly wrong and what's most likely to go wrong".
 (Sidebar: Infosec is full of these big fancy expressions like "blast radius", "attack vector", "attack surface" or my favourite one "non-zero"; except if ending the sentence you can just omit it, try it with "there's a non-zero chance of blah").

 For this project I see two types issues that adversarial ("bad hacker") agents could possibly inflict, focusing first on financial incentives and then on assholery ones:
 - Monetary-based: there are free computing resources, so they could try and use for things like mining crypto or as a platform to launch malware or spam attacks (at an ISP I worked for, frequently a VM maxing out CPU was a compromised one sending spam or malware).